davidmalawey/openLab/invent.md

 What is the perfect spool?
 We need a printable spool that racks in a modular way, which can dispense wire easily, spin up on a hand-driver bit, and nest well in a drawer or on a hanger.
 I produced 3 designs, one build each, for this design and it is not satisfactory.
 My build sits neatly in a typical tool drawer to maximize space around the diameter for wire, and it has flat sides to prevent rolling on a tabletop.
 It can be loaded, with an entry point for the wire-end.
 And it prints in 2 pieces, but the assembly was fussy.
 We need assembly to be a matter of seconds, and a dab of superglue if it's really needed.  (we always aim to print without supports so the part was split into two pieces).
 If we want one style for cords and one style for ribbon (tape-like materials) then what design will support both styles with minimal variation?
 What type of storage can easily convert from desk-sitting to drawer or hanging storage?
 I'd love to see more builds from other people!
 Perhaps the problem statement must be revised to improve the goals, as I post 3 model variations online today (2025.09.30)
 * GrabCAD [Post for Spool Here](https://grabcad.com/library/spool_project-1)

+_Images below feature CAD model for "bushbox," a CV-joint in development and the spool project._
 * ![image from busbox on grabCAD](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/d779b35443f56f6e4be44e8e243d6cd6/original.JPG)
 * ![image from cv joint post](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/51ffb6b986a00e788e107c58f944f8ca/original.JPG)
 * ![image from spool project post](https://d2t1xqejof9utc.cloudfront.net/screenshots/pics/380765203070b70c24daa78127760301/original.jpg)